 Taking a conceptual photo requires capturing a shot that illustrates an idea – therefore isn’t every photo we take ‘conceptual’?
 No.

 They are created by combining props, engineering situations or clever cropping.
-In advertising, they’re used to convey powerful political, social, and philosophical messages.
+In advertising, they’re used to convey powerful political, social and philosophical messages.

-Fact – The term ‘conceptual photography’ comes from ‘Conceptual Art’ – a movement in the late 1960’s.
+The term ‘conceptual photography’ comes from ‘Conceptual Art’ – a movement in the late 1960’s.

 Depending on how you like to approach your art you can edit create concepts in camera or build it all from scratch in editing (or you could do a bit of both!)

 Alternatively, you can create it all in-camera.
 It may take a little more planning (that’s vital anyway), but it means you’ve got more control over the final shot.
 You don’t have to have a fancy camera either, you could shoot it all on your iPhone if you wanted.

-To get started on taking these powerful message-ladened photos we’ve got 6 tips below on what to think about.
+To get started on taking these powerful message-ladened photos we’ve got 5 tips below on what to think about.

 If you aren’t a planner then concept photos aren’t for you.
 You need to spend time thinking about what you want to say.
 Photography is nothing but an opportunity to be controversial (which we’ll come to) so don’t repeat something you’ve already seen.

-Make a word cloud of associated words that conjure the same meaning and start to develop those words into objects that they symbolise.
+Make a word cloud of associated words that conjure the same meaning and start to develop those words into objects that symbolise these points.
+For example:

 • Anger = A broken glass

 • Happiness = A blooming flower

 • Sadness = A gravestone

 • Loss = A floating lone balloon

 • Confusion = A highway intersection

 • Anxiety = Being deep in water